pingcap/docs-cn/clinic/clinic-introduction.md

 - Troubleshoot cluster problems remotely

-    When your cluster has some problems that cannot be fixed quickly, you can ask for help at [TiDB Community slack channel](https://tidbcommunity.slack.com/archives/CH7TTLL7P) or contact PingCAP technical support.
+    When your cluster has some problems that cannot be fixed quickly, you can [get support](/support.md) from PingCAP or the community.
 When contacting technical support for remote assistance, you need to save various diagnostic data from the cluster and forward the data to the support staff.
 In this case, you can use Diag to collect diagnostic data with one click.
 Diag helps you to collect complete diagnostic data quickly, which can avoid complex manual data collection operations.
 After collecting data, you can upload the data to the Clinic Server for PingCAP technical support staff to troubleshoot cluster problems.
 The Clinic Server provides secure storage for uploaded diagnostic data and supports the online diagnosis, which greatly improves the troubleshooting efficiency.

 - Quickly check cluster status